-- In order to make your plug-in visible inside Prototyper, you need to set its location within the workbench menu and the toolbar of the application: Open plugin.xml and select the tab ‘extensions’.
-Select ‘org.eclipse.ui.menus’ node and then ‘menu:org.eclipse.ui.main.menu’.
+- In order to make your plug-in visible inside Justinmind, you need to set its location within the workbench menu and the toolbar of the application: Open plugin.xml and select the tab ‘extensions’.
+Select the ‘org.eclipse.ui.menus’ node and then ‘menu:org.eclipse.ui.main.menu’.
 Replace its locationURI with the following text: ‘menu:org.eclipse.ui.workbench.menu?after=additions’.

 We highly recommend you name your plug-in to the ‘plugins’ menu already available in Justinmind so the users of your plug-in know where to find it.
-So if you want your plug-in to be included inside the ‘Plug-ins’ menu option in Justinmind once the user imports it, then you need to customize the ‘org.eclipse.ui.menus’ Extension this way: Select ‘Sample Menu’ node in the extensions tree and set as id> plugins and as label> Plug-ins just like the screenshot below:
+If you want your plug-in to be included inside the ‘Plug-ins’ menu option in Justinmind once the user imports it, then you need to customize the ‘org.eclipse.ui.menus’ extension this way: select the ‘Sample Menu’ node in the extensions tree and set as id> plugins and as label> Plug-ins just like the screenshot below: